starvagrant/toh/toh.markdown/the_bank_of_secrets.md

 "Hey, right, that's a good one.
 Of course, there are a hundred phrases just like that, things she says.
 But if you make it a point to know all the hundred phrases well then, there's not a secret she can keep."

 "I see," the bartender said.
-"Now if you'll give me a moment," he cirlced around the bar, taking drinks as necessary.
+"Now if you'll give me a moment," he circled around the bar, taking drinks as necessary.
 As the bar was sparsely populated, this did not take long.
-Upon returning the bartender inquired, "So what occassions you telling me your secret methods?"
+Upon returning the bartender inquired, "So what occasions you telling me your secret methods?"

 "Secret methods?"
 Jonas mused.
 "You are a secret keeper no doubt.
 I mean, your patrons talk to you because you offer drinks, not judgments."